 … unfortunately makes it essentially impossible for a Green to win the presidency without a major revolution, which we really, really need.

-This year though, it appears that Howie Hawkins, the founder of the Green Party Movement in the US, may be looking to throw his hat into the ring.
+This year though, it appears that Howie Hawkins, one of the the founder of the Green Party Movement in the US, may be looking to throw his hat into the ring.
 I have just donated to him as well.
 You should too.
 There is no other party that puts people and the environment ahead of everything else.
 Their voice should be heard within the din of the multitudes of corporate owed candidates.
 This should not be surprising but, his platform ends up looking very similar to my platform.

 - Donate to Howie Hawkins’ campaign